Regd.No.: 126198/071/072

 What Is Included ?

-• Twin sharing accommodation in Kathmandu at tourist standard hotels on bed / breakfast basis.
+• Twin-sharing accommodation in Kathmandu at tourist standard hotels on a bed/breakfast basis.
 (Single room supplement at extra cost if required)

-• Twin sharing accommodation in Bhiratnagar or in Ilam (as per the itinerary) at tourist standard hotels on full board basis includes dinner-breakfast.
+• Twin-sharing accommodation in Bhiratnagar or Ilam (as per the itinerary) at tourist standard hotels on a full board basis includes dinner-breakfast.
 (Single room supplement at extra cost if required)

-• Applicable TIMS (Trekking Information Management Systems) and Kanchenjunga Park permits fees.
+• Applicable TIMS (Trekking Information Management Systems) and Kanchenjunga Park permit fees.

-• Service of trekking guides / porters and other field staff with daily wages-medical insurance, meals and transportation allowance.
+• Service of trekking guides/porters and other field staff with daily medical insurance, meals, and transportation allowance.

-• Welcome dinner in Kathmandu at authentic Nepalese restaurant with cultural programs.
+• Welcome dinner in Kathmandu at an authentic Nepalese restaurant with cultural programs.

 • Down jackets-sleeping bags (with inner linear) and comprehensive medical kits.

-• Transportation on Private Vehicle before trek with trips briefing with full information and reconfirmation of your international air tickets also.
+• Transportation on a Private Vehicle before the trek with a trip briefing with full information and reconfirmation of your international air tickets also.

-• Domestic Airfare Kathmandu to Bhiratnagar or Bhadrapur as well Sukhetar-Taplejung (as per the itinerary based) and back to Kathmandu via the same route as above.
+• Domestic Airfare from Kathmandu to Bhiratnagar or Bhadrapur as well as Sukhetar-Taplejung (as per the itinerary) and back to Kathmandu via the same route as above.

 • Trip achievement appreciation certificate and Team Himalaya complimentary T-shirts.